Paul von Hindenburg: Second retirement

-The Treaty required the German army to have no more than 100,000 men and abolished the General Staff.
-Therefore, in March 1919 The Reichswehr was organized.
-The 430,000 armed men in Germany competed for the limited places.
-Both Major Oskar Hindenburg and his army officer brother-in-law were selected.
-The chief of staff was Seeckt, camouflaged as Chief of the Troop Office.
-He favored staff officers above line officers and the proportion of nobles was the same as prewar.

 In 1919, Hindenburg was subpoenaed to appear before the parliamentary commission investigating the responsibility for the outbreak of war in 1914 and for the defeat in 1918.
-He was wary, as he had written: "The only existing idol of the nation, undeservedly my humble self, runs the risk of being torn from its pedestal once it becomes the target of criticism.".
-Ludendorff was summoned also.
+He was wary, as he had written: "The only existing idol of the nation, undeservedly my humble self, runs the risk of being torn from its pedestal once it becomes the target of criticism."
+Ludendorff was also summoned.
 They had been strangers since Ludendorff's dismissal, but they prepared and arrived together on 18 November 1919.
 Hindenburg refused to take the oath until Ludendorff was permitted to read a statement that they were under no obligation to testify since their answers might expose them to criminal prosecution, but they were waiving their right of refusal.
 On the stand Hindenburg read through a prepared statement, ignoring the chairman's repeated demands that he answer questions.
-He testified that the German Army had been on the verge of winning the war in the autumn of 1918 and that the defeat had been precipitated by a Dolchstoß ("stab in the back") by disloyal elements on the home front and unpatriotic politicians, quoting a dinner conversation that Ludendorff had had with Sir Neill Malcolm.
-When his reading was finished Hindenburg walked out of the hearings, despite being threatened with contempt, sure that they would not dare charge a war hero.
-His testimony introduced the Dolchstoßlegende, which was adopted by nationalist and conservative politicians who sought to blame the socialist founders of the Weimar Republic for losing the war.
-Reviews in the German press that grossly misrepresented General Frederick Maurice's book about the last months of the war firmed-up this myth.
-Ludendorff had used these reviews to convince Hindenburg.
+He testified that the German Army had been on the verge of winning the war in the autumn of 1918 and that the defeat had been precipitated by a stab in the back from disloyal elements on the home front and unpatriotic politicians, quoting a dinner conversation that Ludendorff had had with Sir Neill Malcolm.
+When his reading was finished, Hindenburg walked out of the hearings despite being threatened with contempt, sure that they would not dare charge a war hero.
+His testimony gave additional weight to the stab-in-the-back myth, which was being adopted by nationalist and conservative politicians who sought to blame the socialist founders of the Weimar Republic for losing the war.
+Reviews in the German press that seriously misrepresented General Frederick Maurice's 1919 book about the last months of the war had been used by Ludendorff to convince Hindenburg that it was true.
 A 1929 film glorifying his life as a dedicated patriot solidified his image.